emaalouf/WhisperNode/README.md

 - **Parallel processing** for multiple files simultaneously
 - **Progress tracking** showing completed/total videos
 - **Word grouping** for more readable subtitle phrases
+- **Arabic text optimization** with post-processing to group characters into words

 ## Prerequisites